ranfdev/nickel-gtk-ui/README.md

 ## Why?
 Frustated by the standard .ui file writing experience (that xml is very verbose) and inspired by the [blueprint compiler](https://gitlab.gnome.org/jwestman/blueprint-compiler), I've decided to write a custom Domain Specific Language to generate .ui files.
-Compared to blueprint compiler, this let's you use a complete programming language, with variables and functions, to generate your .ui file.
+Compared to blueprint compiler, this let's you use a complete programming language, with variables and functions, to generate your ui.

 If you squint hard enough, gtk builder .ui files are configuration files. [nickel] is a programming language created specifically to generate configuration files.
 Because of that, I've decided to write the DSL in nickel.